mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 ### Per-env variable values

 But isn't that a lot of variable repetition for scenarios where `rds_instance_class` is the same across all `prod-*` workspaces?
-For such scenarios, the use of a [Terraform local](https://www.terraform.io/docs/configuration/locals.html) to select the `env` from the workspace enables some DRY-ness.
+The use of a [Terraform local](https://www.terraform.io/docs/configuration/locals.html) to select the `env` from the multi-part workspace name enables DRY-ness.

 For example, to an extract a `local.env` from the `terraform.workspace`: